 After that, here’s what you need to start your own workout room and how to use all that new equipment.

 Exercises: Clamshells, leg lifts, almost any bodyweight exercise

 You can amp up nearly every classic exercise you can think of by adding extra resistance.

 The cheapest way to do that?
 Resistance bands.

-Constantine found hers at a sports store for $12, but you can find them online starting for less than $10.
+Resistance bands can cost less than $10.
 They usually come in a set of different tensile strengths, so you can customize your workout.

 Ah, the stability ball.
 Turns out it’s good for more than just replacing your office chair and making your colleagues feel lazy!

-And as awesome as the stability ball is for core work, you’ll find you can use it for everything from glutes to arms.
+It has a reputation for core work, but you’ll find you can use it for everything from glutes to arms.
 Tons of full-body workouts require nothing but a properly sized stability ball.